Mechanical Engineering and Applied Mechanics, Minor

 |Total Course Units||6|

 Completion of 6 course units with a grade of "C" or better.
 No pass/fail permitted.
 All MEAM courses (except MEAM 445 Mechanical Engineering Design Projects and MEAM 446 Mechanical Engineering Design Projects) can be used.
 Only (2) 100 level courses are permitted.
-Up to (2) approved Cognate courses can be substituted with department approval from the following list: BE 200 Introduction to Biomechanics, BE 330 Soft Materials, BE 510 Biomechanics and Biotransport, CBE 430 Introduction to Polymers, CBE 535 Interfacial Phenomena., MSE 330 Self-Assembly of Soft Materials, MSE 393 Materials Selection, MSE 405 Mechanical Properties of Macro/Nanoscale Materials, MSE 530 Thermodynamics and Phase Equilibria.
+Up to (2) approved Cognate courses can be substituted with department approval from the following list: BE 200 Introduction to Biomechanics, BE 330 Self-Assembly of Soft Materials, BE 510 Biomechanics and Biotransport, CBE 430 Introduction to Polymers, CBE 535 Interfacial Phenomena, MSE 330 Self-Assembly of Soft Materials, MSE 393 Materials Selection, MSE 405 Mechanical Properties of Macro/Nanoscale Materials, MSE 530 Thermodynamics and Phase Equilibria.

 The degree and major requirements displayed are intended as a guide for students entering in the Fall of 2020 and later.
 Students should consult with their academic program regarding final certifications and requirements for graduation.